-- 1. During the course of the meeting, should the presiding officer note a quorum is lacking, the presiding officer shall call this fact to the attention of the clerk. - 2.
+- 1. During the course of the meeting, should the presiding officer note a quorum is lacking, the presiding officer shall call this fact to the attention of the city clerk. - 2.
 The presiding officer then shall issue a quorum call.
 If a quorum has not been restored within two minutes of a quorum call, the presiding officer may declare a recess for a reasonable period of time in order to reestablish a quorum. - 3.
-If no quorum is reestablished within a reasonable time, the presiding officer shall adjourn the meeting.

-F. Obtaining the Floor

-- 1. Any member wishing to speak must first obtain the floor by being recognized by the presiding officer.
+If no quorum is reestablished within a reasonable time, the presiding officer shall adjourn the meeting. - 4.
+Continuation of a meeting extending past 9:30 p.m. requires a majority vote of the members present. - F. Obtaining the Floor - 1.
+Any member wishing to speak must first obtain the floor by being recognized by the presiding officer.
 The presiding officer shall recognize any member who seeks the floor when appropriately entitled to do so. - 2.
 With the concurrence of the presiding officer, a member holding the floor may address a question to another member and that member may respond while the floor is still held by the member asking the question.
-A member may opt not to answer a question while another member has the floor.

-G. Motions

-1. Rosenberg's Rules of Order: Simple Parlimentary Procedures for the 21st Century governs the management of motions.
+A member may opt not to answer a question while another member has the floor. - G. Motions - 1.
+Rosenberg's Rules of Order: Simple Parliamentary Procedures for the 21st Century governs the management of motions.